SSWConsulting/SSW.Rules.Content/rules/hand-over/rule.md

 :::
 :::
 ::: good
-Figure: Good example - This handover has lots of URLs and is complete
+Figure: Good example - This handover has a clear designation of responsibilities, lots of URLs and is complete
 :::

-If you need to handover only a single task there are more details on [Do you know how to hand over email tasks to others?](/how-to-hand-over-tasks-to-others)
+If you need to hand over only a single task there are more details on [Do you know how to hand over email tasks to others?](/how-to-hand-over-tasks-to-others)

 If you are handing over a process or other responsibility, it can be useful to record a Teams call of the handover, so it can be watched back later.